beNative/local-llm-interface/FUNCTIONAL_MANUAL.md

   - **Copy**: A button to instantly copy the entire code snippet to your clipboard.
   - **Run Code**: For Python and JavaScript snippets, a "Run Code" button appears.
 Clicking it executes the code and displays the output in a modal window.
 In the browser version, only Python is supported and runs in a sandboxed WASM environment.
   - **Open in Browser**: For HTML snippets, this button appears and will open the code as a local HTML file in your default web browser.

+## 9. Application Updates (Desktop App Only)

+The application includes a professional, non-intrusive update system.
+- **Automatic Checks**: The app automatically checks for updates on startup.
+- **Toast Notifications**: You will be notified of the update process via small "toast" messages that appear in the bottom-right corner of the screen.
+  - A toast will appear when a new version is found and begins downloading.
+  - A second toast will appear when the download is complete.
+This toast includes a **"Restart & Install"** button, allowing you to update the application immediately.
+- **Manual Checks**: You can manually check for updates at any time by going to **Settings > General > Updates** and clicking the **"Check for Updates"** button.